Shubhamsrmn/MoviesBookingApp/README.md

 # MoviesBookingApp
-This is movies booking app which allow you book latest movies shows to your location .
+This is movies booking app which allow you book latest movies shows.
 Build with html sass and javascript. link - "https://shubhamsrmn.github.io/MoviesBookingApp/"